Experienced Tacoma Personal Injury Attorneys Serving WA & Pierce County

 As Tacoma personal injury attorneys, we routinely recover compensation on behalf of injured drivers, passengers, and pedestrians throughout Tacoma and Pierce County, Washington.

 We know that the insurance companies frequently underestimate the actual cost of damages, and we’re here to demand that victims get every penny that they’re owed under the law.

 With more than 40 years of experience, our Washington personal injury lawyers have seen it all.
 We’re ready to represent any personal injury claim, no matter how big, small, or unusual it might seem.
 Our team has a tremendous record of results, including victories in medically complicated cases.
 Whatever you’re going through, we’d like to help.

-In addition to motor vehicle accidents and pedestrian injuries, Brett McCandlis Brown & Conner PLLC is prepared to assist with:
+In addition to pedestrian injuries, Brett McCandlis Brown & Conner PLLC is prepared to assist with:

 - Workplace injuries

 - Medical errors

 - Truck crash accidents

 - Dangerous or defective products